Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Personalized Affective Computing

+In \cite{alyuz2016semi}, a semi-supervised hierarchical structure is used to generate labels for user-specific data to facilitate final prediction.
+It first initialized the generic random forest classifiers for appearance (i.e. pose, facial expression) and context modalities (i.e. user gender, session information, task performance).
+Then, the context classifier was calibrated first so that it can be used to automatically label data for the appearance classifier.

 In \cite{barros2019personalized}, a generative-adversarial autoencoder model was tasked with generating target-specific images for personalized online emotion recognition.
-It contains a Prior-Knowledge Adversarial autoencoder (PK) and a set of discriminators, which will learn the prior knowledge of generic emotional representation.
-The model will synthesize faces of every single targeted person to form the personalized affective memory, which will be used to train the Growing-When-Required Networks (GWR) to perform individual-level inference.
-In the same manner, \cite{liang2020pose} suggested an encoder-decoder architecture to learn the pose- and expression-related feature representations from the universal dataset, which will collaborate with corrsponding discriminators to produce user-specific face images using the encoded features from the target's original images.
-Then, the personalized facial expression classifier is trained on the combined the synthetic images with the original ones.
+It contains a Prior-Knowledge adversarial autoencoder (PK) and a set of discriminators, which will learn the prior knowledge of generic emotional representation.
+The model will synthesize the faces of every single targeted person to form the personalized affective memory, which will be used to train the Growing-When-Required Networks (GWR) to perform individual-level inference.
+In the same manner, \cite{liang2020pose} suggested an encoder-decoder architecture to learn the pose and expression-related feature representations from the universal dataset, which will collaborate with corresponding discriminators to produce user-specific face images using the encoded features from the target's original images.
+Then, the personalized facial expression classifier is trained on the combined synthetic images with the original ones.

-The key advantage of this technique is that it allows for high-accuracy personalization even in cases where there is limited target data available.
-This is achieved by generating new data that is representative of the user of interest and using this new data to train a personalized model.
-However, it is worth noticing that the unrealistic synthetic images in generated by the adversarial-based model is also likely to result in failure in training the classifier.
+\textbf{Discussion.} The primary benefit of generative-based models lies in its ability to achieve high-accuracy personalization, even with scarce target data.
+This is accomplished by generating new data that closely represents the user of interest, which is then used to train a personalized model.
+However, it's important to note that the generation of unrealistic synthetic images by the adversarial-based model could potentially hinder the effectiveness of classifier training.